Robtych121/InheritanceCycle/README.md

 ## Features
 The website uses some custom javaScript to change the colour of the header after you have started scrolling.
 ### Features Left to Implement
-I would like to increate the amount of characters within the characters page and also provide a way of filtering the types (i.e show all human characters or show just dragon characters)
+I would like to increase the amount of characters within the characters page and also provide a way of filtering the types (i.e show all human characters or show just dragon characters)

 ## Technologies Used
 1. HTML